 "Working together, the Trust team and I did a full audit of their existing website content and started communicating with internal stakeholders straightaway about what to discard and what to promote.
 We prioritised content as gold, silver, and bronze, according to how well it would fulfil our objectives for the new site.

 "We also took a long look at the navigation, making sure that we put together a menu structure for the site that would be clear, predictable, and simple for visitors to use.”

 Planned and executed over the course of 4 months, the project to get the new website up and running went smoothly and predictably.
 The Trust found that using VerseOne CMS, with its suite of healthcare-focused modules and its built-in privacy by design, was exactly they experience they needed to make the transition to their new website swift and seamless.

 "Agreeing and sticking to a project plan is very important for the success of any new website or intranet," says Nora Harris, Customer Solutions Director at VerseOne.

 "We've very proud of the team at the Trust and our own project team for executing everything on time, on budget, and to NUH's requirements."

-"We're very happy with our new website and with the experience of working with VerseOne, and most importantly, early feedback indicated patients and visitors are pleased with it too," Laura says.
+"We're very happy with our new website and with the experience of working with VerseOne, and most importantly, early feedback indicated patients and visitors are pleased with it too," Rachel says.

 "The new website is a great foundation for our future digital ambitions and brand development.”